Gerrit Jan Michaëlis

-Gerrit Jan Michaëlis (1775, Amsterdam – 1857, Haarlem), was an 18th-century painter from the Northern Netherlands.
+Gerrit Jan Michaëlis (1775–1857) was a painter from the Netherlands, known mainly for his landscapes.

-Biography
+He was born in Amsterdam.
 He was the son of the sculptor H.C.
 Michaëlis who studied at the Koninklijke Academie voor Beeldende Kunsten (Amsterdam Royal Academy of Art) and became a member of the Amsterdam drawing society called "Tekengenootschap Zonder Wet of Spreuk".
 He was the pupil of George Nikolaus Ritter and Jurriaan Andriessen, and won a prize at the Amsterdam drawing academy Felix Meritis in 1805.
-He continued to send in examples of his art which met with success in Amsterdam competitions in the years 1808, 1810, 1813, 1814, 1816, and 1818.
+He continued to send in examples of his art which met with success in Amsterdam competitions in 1808, 1810, 1813, 1814, 1816, and 1818.

-He moved to Haarlem to succeed Wybrand Hendriks as the curator and live-in kastelein of the art collection at the Teylers Museum during the years 1819-1854.
+He moved to Haarlem to succeed Wybrand Hendriks as the curator and live-in kastelein of the art collection at the Teylers Museum from 1819 to 1854.
 He is known for his landscapes and was also the director of the Haarlem Stadstekenacademie.
+He died in 1857 in Haarlem.